-We're extremely open to collaborating with individual teachers and finding activities that apply to current class curriculum.
-Class sizes can range from just a few students to full classrooms, and up to auditoriums full of students.
-Below are just some suggestions of the kinds of subjects Bluegrass Ambassadors can incorporate into a school project.
+The Bluegrass Ambassadors are very open to collaborating with teachers and administrators to design activities and programming that apply to current class curriculum.
+Class sizes can range from just a few students to full classrooms and even auditoriums full of students.
+Check out the video below from Hanna, Wyoming, and scroll down for just a few of the types of programs the Bluegrass Ambassadors can incorporate into a school project.

 Bluegrass Workshops for Music Students